Becoming an Optician in Pennsylvania

 There are currently no on-campus optician programs offered in the state.
 Since Pennsylvania does not set any requirements for working opticians, the decision to enroll in an educational program dedicated to opticianry is entirely up to the individual.
 Many private ophthalmic practices and vision care chains offer on-the-job training for opticians, so post-secondary education is not a necessity.

-The Penn Foster Career School does offer an online Optician Career Diploma Program that can be completed in as little as seven months.
+The Penn Foster College does offer an online Optician Exam Prep Career Diploma Program that can be completed in as little as seven months.
 While many places of employment do provide on-the-job training, having a diploma from Penn Foster will give you the upper hand as you seek out an entry-level job as an optician.

 Outlook and Salaries for Opticians in Pennsylvania